Executive Director, interim

 I’m Jara M. Ríos-Rodríguez and I am currently the interim Executive Director of conNEXTions.
 I am thrilled to continue the work that Saran started and grow this organization into serving more young adults to achieve their potential through education and service.

 Hello!
-My name is Saran Ouk and I am the Founder and CEO of conNEXTions.
+My name is Saran Ouk and I am the Founder of conNEXTions.
 I started conNEXTions in 2016 because I was motivated to give back to the community by developing the potential of young people and educating them on financial literacy; however, that is only a small part of my story!

 My story starts with good will and service.
 My parents are from Cambodia and I was born in a refugee camp in Thailand.
 Thanks to a nonprofit organization, my family and I came to the U.S. in 1984 as refugees.
 We lived in Chicago, IL for a couple years before moving to Madison, WI.
 I grew up in a low-income household and due to limited resources; my family lived off government assistance, utilized food pantries and other services from nonprofit organizations.
 My firsthand experience with nonprofits ignited my passion to be more involved with the community which led me to pursue a bachelor’s degree from the University of Wisconsin-Madison in Community and Nonprofit Leadership.

 I have worked at financial institutions for over 15 years and learned that underrepresented communities had barriers to financial education and opportunities.
 So I use my financial knowledge to create curriculums and workshops to help underrepresented young adults and those from low-income communities make good financial decisions.